ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 tail -f /var/lib/mysql/*.err
 ```

-After successful start, log in to the Galera node, and check the Galera cluster size and status with the following command:
+After successful start, log in to the Galera node, and check the Galera Cluster size and status with the following command:

 ```
 mysql -uroot -p